4th Anniversary of Silk Road founder’s Sentencing

 A – Yes, there are numerous connections to Canada in the Silk Road story.

-First, in the summer of 2013, Ulbricht ordered almost a dozen pieces of falsified government identity products (passports and driver’s licences) for himself from Canada using his own website and paid for it in Bitcoin.
+First, in the summer of 2013, Ulbricht ordered almost a dozen pieces of falsified government identity products (US state driver’s licences) for himself from Vancouver, Canada, using a vendor on his own website and paid for them in Bitcoin.
 Those falsified IDs were intercepted by the US Postal Service.
-That interception informed the FBI and Department of Homeland Security (“DHS”) as to his address, because he had the package shipped to his apartment in San Francisco.
-Before that, they did not know his location.
+That interception informed HSI as to his address because he had the package shipped to his apartment in San Francisco.
 This was several months before Ulbricht’s arrest.
-The DHS did what is called a controlled intervention with Ulbricht where they posed as US Postal Services personnel for the handoff of his fake IDs to photograph him, and engage him in conversation.
-After that point, they were able to trail him.
+HSI said later that they did what is called a controlled intervention with Ulbricht, to ask him questions about the fake ID from Canada.
+That package was part of several incidents that led to law enforcement putting the pieces together among various federal agencies to ultimately confirm his identity and locate him.

 In 2015, Clark was arrested in Thailand and eventually extradited to the US.
 He fought extradition for 2 1/2 years and lost.
 He is incarcerated in the US and faces money laundering, trafficking in falsified ID, and narcotics trafficking charges in the US.